 In the Intensive Care Nursery, mother’s milk is even more important because it helps the baby’s immature immune system fight all types of infections, including intestinal problems, such as necrotizing enterocolitis (NEC).

 What else can I do to lower the chances of my baby being exposed to COVID-19 while providing my breast milk?

 Remember that all germs, including COVID-19, can get into pumped milk, even if they do not start in the breast.
 Here are several precautions you can take:

 - Wash your hands with warm, soapy water or an alcohol hand sanitizer before you start to pump or handle milk collection equipment.

 - If you have symptoms, wear a mask while pumping and cleaning your pump parts.

 - Make sure your breast pump collection kit is as clean as possible.
 Wash your collection kit with warm, soapy water after each use, then rinse it with clear water, then air-dry it away from other dishes or where family members might touch the pieces.
 Sanitize your kit at least once daily with a microwave steam bag, by boiling in a pot on the stove, or in the dishwasher (Sani-cycle).

 - Avoid coughing or sneezing on the breast pump collection kit and the milk storage containers.
 This tip is especially important because COVID-19 is spread person to person through droplets when an infected person coughs or sneezes.
 These droplets also can land on surfaces and may cause infections if someone touches them later.

 - Cleanse the outside of the breast pump before you use it.
 Whether in your home or in the ICN, use a germ-killing wipe on the outside of the pump each time you use it.

-Created by Paula P. Meier, PhD, RN, and Aloka L. Patel, MD, and adapted for Dartmouth-Hitchcock use with permission.
+Created by Paula P. Meier, PhD, RN, and Aloka L. Patel, MD, and adapted for Dartmouth Hitchcock Medical Center and Clinics use with permission.